-In 2015 I worked on the project Anna lacht as the leader of a group of four to develop and to implement a guiding system for the St. Anna Kinderspital in Vienna.
-Besides the management part of the project, included my work to develop the guiding system, paint a part of the guiding animals, the logos of the patient's rooms and the look of the patient files.
+In 2015 I worked on the project Anna lacht as the project leader of a group of four to develop and to implement a guiding system for the St. Anna Kinderspital in Vienna.
+Besides the management part of the project, my work included to develop the guiding system, paint a part of the guiding animals and to design the patient room logos and the look of the patient files.

-The animals are painted in watercolor technique.
-Here you can see photos of the progress and applied in the hospital.
+The animals are painted in watercolour technique.
+The photos above show the progress and the implementation in the hospital.

-The hand painted animals were digitalized and applied to wall with a special transfer technique called Transfer fresco.
+The hand painted animals were digitalised and mounted to wall through a special transfer technique called Transfer fresco.
+This technique creates a very realistic and picturesque look.

 The first task was to develop a guiding system which is timeless and appropriated for children.